Cyanogen: Preparation

 Industrially, it is created by the oxidation of hydrogen cyanide, usually using chlorine over an activated silicon dioxide catalyst or nitrogen dioxide over a copper salt.
 It is also formed when nitrogen and acetylene are reacted by an electrical spark or discharge.

-Isomers
+Reactions

-Cyanogen is NCCN.
-There are less stable isomers in which the order of the atoms differs.
-Isocyanogen (or cyanoisocyanogen) is NCNC, diisocyanogen is CNNC, and diazodicarbon is CCNN.
+For the two less stable isomers of cyanogen, the order of the atoms differs.
+Isocyanogen (or cyanogen cyanide) is -C≡N+\sC≡N. It has been detected in the interstellar medium.

+Addition of disulfur dichloride to cyanogen gives 3,4-dichloro-1,2,5-thiadiazole.